-Kay Jenson, M.Sc., R.Psych.
-(Cand.
-Reg.)
+Kay Jenson, M.Sc., Psychologist

 I hold a Bachelor of Science degree in Psychology from the University of Utah and a Master of Science degree in Clinical Psychology from Acadia University.
 I have experience working in non-profit, crisis intervention, private practice, and psychiatric hospital settings.
 I look forward to creating a trusting relationship, a process I find profoundly fulfilling and healing.